kcri-tz/kcri-cge-bap/README.md

     BAP --list-targets
     -> metrics assembly species mlst resistance virulence plasmids ...

-> Note that the targets are 'logical' names for what the BAP must do.
+> Note how the targets are 'logical' names for what the BAP must do.
 > The BAP will determine which services to involve, in what order, and
 > what alternatives to try if a service fails.

-Specific parameters can be passed to services in the pipeline.
-For instance, to change the identity and coverage thresholds for ResFinder:
+Service parameters can be passed to individual services in the pipeline.
+For instance, to change ResFinder's identity and coverage thresholds:

     BAP --rf-i=0.95 --rf-c=0.8 assembly.fna